 I’m not saying people who are not runners give up, I’m just saying years of running teach you to persevere.
 We understand not every run will be great but we continue to run the good, bad, and the ugly runs.
-A runner friend of mine, Jimmy Dean Freeman is an ultra marathon runner and he literally ran into a deadly rattlesnake on a 22 mile training run in the San Gabriel mountains.
+A runner friend of mine, was an ultra marathon runner and he literally ran into a deadly rattlesnake on a 22 mile training run in the San Gabriel mountains.
 You think that stopped him from running in the mountains?
 Nope.
 He persevered that day and also overcame a fear of his.
 Veteran runners all have race stories with a challenge along the way that could either discourage us or take us out such as an injury, cramp, etc. The true runners will not stop just because of a bad experience that may cause them to question why they run.
 We torture our bodies, experience pain, and failures that make the journey hard.
 But as Tom Hanks says in one of my favorite movies,” I know it’s hard, but the hard is what makes it good”.
 When it gets the hardest is when you have to fight the hardest.

 Just like runners, one of the most endearing qualities of a Christian is perseverance.
 In the book of James he writes “consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because the testing of your faith produces perseverance”.
 When you meet Christians who have been walking with The Lord for a long time you will know that they have been through a lot and they have persevered because of their faith.
 They have ‘scars’.
 A true Christian would not give up on God because they lost someone or had a really bad experience that caused them to question God’s sovereign power.
 We continue the journey.